hyklux/portfolio-online-shooter-unrealengine/README.md

 ### Aiming
-For everyframe **TraceUnderCrosshairs(FHitResult& TraceHitResult)** is called to detect a hit target.
-If a valid hit target is detected crosshairs turn red.
+In every frame **TraceUnderCrosshairs(FHitResult& TraceHitResult)** is called to detect a hit target.
+If a valid hit target is detected, the crosshairs turn red.

 ![online_shooter_aim_1](https://github.com/hyklux/portfolio-online-shooter-unrealengine/assets/96270683/e6a8e8fd-b78b-4e6a-8259-168291d1af0d)